apache/beam/sdks/python/apache_beam/examples/inference/README.md

 ## Language modeling

 [`pytorch_language_modeling.py`](./pytorch_language_modeling.py) contains
-an implementation for a RunInference pipeline that peforms masked language modeling (i.e. decoding a masked token in a sentence) using the BertForMaskedLM architecture from Hugging Face.
+an implementation for a RunInference pipeline that performs masked language modeling (i.e. decoding a masked token in a sentence) using the BertForMaskedLM architecture from Hugging Face.